Skip to main content

 Book 10 demos with HVAC companies in Texas by end of month.
 Budget $60.
 Email and phone only, no social.

-The agent expands this into a mission brief:
+The agent expands this into a job brief:

 • Targets — who it will pursue and how it will find them